-I don’t know about you, but ordinarily, salad is not something I really have in mind at this time of year, especially at the moment when we have a ridiculous amount of snow about.
+I don’t know about you, but ordinarily, salad is not something I really have in mind at this time of year.
+Especially when I first shared this in February 2015, when we had a ridiculous amount of snow about.

-After hardly any snow earlier in the winter, the last couple weeks have taken us in to record-breaking territory here, apparently.
-There are snow walls and snow hills dotted along almost every street near where I live and a few places with true snow mountains where they are trying to clear the snow to from roads etc. All a little crazy.
+After hardly any snow earlier in the winter, two weeks took us in to record-breaking territory, apparently.
+There were snow walls and snow hills dotted along almost every street near where I live.
+A few places had true snow mountains where they were trying to clear the snow from the roads etc. All a little crazy.

 What is fattoush?